Disillusion (band): Alea: Comeback

 In 2015 a fan asked the band to play an exclusive concert in Vienna.
 After Matthias Becker was no longer available because of his band SAFI, the French bassist Djon joined the band.
 Until then he played in a local project called echo.mensch together with Sebastian Hupfer.
-On May 29, 2015 Disillusion played Back to Times of Splendor for the first time in its entirety in Vienna.
+On May 29, 2015, Disillusion played Back to Times of Splendor for the first time in its entirety in Vienna.
 There were further shows in Germany and a final comeback concert in the sold-out Werk 2 in Leipzig on December 4, 2015.
 The new ten minute single Alea was presented live for the first time.
 In April 2016, Ben Haugg was officially introduced as a new bass player, as Djon had to return to France due to private obligations.
 On October 7, 2016 Alea was released digitally and as a CD via Kick the Flame Publishing (the publisher of the former guitarist Rajk Bartel).
 There followed a mini-tour at the end of the year through Germany and Austria.

 Third album - The Liberation

 In March 2017 Disillusion announced that they would begin writing a third album.
 To aide with the writing process, Andy Schmidt isolated himself to a small cabin in the woods somewhere in the Czech Republic for 3 weeks to work undisturbed on new songs.
 Simultaneously the band asked for fan support via Patreon to finance the production.
 The first goal - support for Andy - was reached within two days.
 The band then announced to complete the third album within 12 months, but later extended that deadline to another year as the band did not want to feel rushed to provide their fans with an inadequate and incomplete experience.
 During this time, the band announced another line-up change.
 This time, bass player, Ben Haugg, would be moving on to third guitar and the band announced two new members.
 Josh Saldanha, a drummer from Dubai and Felix Tilemann who would be replacing Ben on the Bass.
 The album, The Liberation was eventually released in 2019 and entered the German Top100 Album Charts at 45.
 Following the release of the album, Saldanha was replaced by Martin Schulz on drums.
-After Tilemann had to leave the band due to personal reasons, Frank Schumacher took over the bass for live shows in 2019, until Robby Kranz took over bass and additional backing vocal duties as a full member at the beginning of 2020.
+After Tilemann had to leave the band for personal reasons, Frank Schumacher took over the bass for live shows in 2019, until Robby Kranz took over bass and additional backing vocal duties as a full member at the beginning of 2020.
 Following the cancelation of further shows due to the Covid-19 pandemic, Disillusion did a livestream event in April 2020.
 Following this, the band started with the songwriting process for the next album.